lukas-stamm/WarehouseBotRL/README.md

 - Ray RLlib for training, orchestration and parallelization
 - PyGame for visualizations
 ## TODO
-- [ ] Design necessary classes
-- [ ] Research/Design how RL works in RLlib
-- [ ] Implement classes
+- [x] Implement Game Logic and Visuals
-- [ ] Design Map
-- [ ] Implement a simulation file for the orchestration workflow
+- [ ] Adapt to Reinforcement Learning
-- [ ] Run Simulation
+- [ ] Train and Visualize Results